pokeghosst/pokebook/README.md

 - Endless notebook that grows as you write!
 - Everything is stored locally – no need to trust anyone to keep your poems nice and safe!
 Reload the page, close the tab, even reboot your computer, everything will stay there!
 - Optional Google Drive integration for backing up and synchronizing your poems!
-- The draft is autosaved with every single character written – don't worry about crashes or blackouts so you can focus on the writing!
+- The draft is auto-saved with every single character written – don't worry about crashes or blackouts, so you can focus on the writing!
 - Click "New poem" and you immediately have a clean workspace – previous poem is saved in the Poem Stash!
 - View, edit and delete your previously written poems and store as many as your computer (or Google Drive) can handle!
 - Express yourself with a selection of themes and fonts!